omaciel/learnkubernetes/README.md

 <br />

-or replace the last step with
+or replace the last step with the following for a deployment with 2 replicas

 <br />